Kelly Loeffler: Tenure and political positions

-Loeffler called herself the most conservative Republican in the Senate and allied herself with President Trump.
+Loeffler characterized herself as among the most conservative Republican in the Senate and allied herself with President Trump.
 During her tenure in the Senate, Loeffler sponsored 57 bills and cosponsored 210.
 She voted in line with President Trump's stated position 80% of the time.

 Loeffler supported Republican efforts to repeal the Affordable Care Act.
 Loeffler opposed abortion and supported anti-abortion legislation.
 The anti-abortion group Susan B. Anthony List initially opposed Loeffler's appointment, but endorsed her in the 2020 election.
 Loeffler donated portions of her Senate salary to anti-abortion pregnancy centers and an anti-LGBTQ adoption agency.

-On gun issues, Loeffler received "A" ratings from the National Rifle Association and Gun Owners of America.
+On gun issues, Loeffler received "A" ratings from the NRA Political Victory Fund and Gun Owners of America.
 She cosponsored the Concealed Carry Reciprocity Act and opposed the assault weapons ban and red flag law proposals.
 Loeffler supported constructing a border wall along the Mexico–United States border, and the appointment of conservative judges to federal courts.
-In September 2020, she introduced legislation to the Senate floor that would bar transgender girls and women from participating in girls' and women's sports.
+In September 2020, she introduced legislation to the Senate floor that would bar transgender women from participating in girls' and women's sports.
 The bill stated "sex shall be recognized based solely on a person's reproductive biology and genetics at birth".

 In February 2020, Loeffler said that "Democrats have dangerously and intentionally misled the American people on #Coronavirus readiness".
 She went on to say that regarding COVID-19, "Americans are in good hands with" the Trump administration.
 In March 2020, Loeffler said that the U.S. was "in the best economic position" to handle COVID-19.
 She criticized Democrats, writing that they "continue to play politics with" COVID-19.

 In October 2020, shortly after Trump and First Lady Melania Trump were diagnosed with COVID-19 after attending events where they closely interacted with other individuals while maskless, Loeffler, who often appeared at rallies and gatherings without wearing a mask, blamed their contraction of the disease on the People's Republic of China, tweeting, "China gave this virus to our President @realDonaldTrump and First Lady @FLOTUS.
 WE MUST HOLD THEM ACCOUNTABLE."

 During the 2021 United States Electoral College vote count in January 2021, Loeffler was slated to vote against the measure, but after the storming of the U.S. Capitol, which Loeffler witnessed, she changed her mind, saying, "The events that transpired have forced me to reconsider.
 I cannot now in good conscience object to the certification of the votes."